 Carson foresaw the hazards at a time when no one gave much thought to the consequences of our miracle products.

 character declared, that it was “so safe you could eat it.”
 You will not, however, find Carson’s critics actually eating DDT to make their case.
 That’s apparently for people in the developing world, who ingest it when it flakes off their walls or ceilings.
 Babies ingest the accumulated load of DDT when they nurse at their mothers’ breasts.
-And yet studies increasingly link exposure to DDT to high blood pressure
+And yet studies increasingly link exposure to DDT to high blood pressure, Alzheimer’s disease, reproductive disorders, and a variety of other conditions, even two or three generations after exposure.

 This increasingly leaves anti-malaria workers in the awkward position of “putting DDT in the mouths of babies through the mother’s milk,” said Graham White, a British specialist in tropical diseases and pesticides.
 They continue to rely on DDT because it may be the only way to prevent children from dying now.
 But they do so in the knowledge that it may seriously compromise their lives forever after.